daos-stack/daos/docs/admin/administration.md

 Storage reformat can also be performed after system shutdown.
 Pools will be removed and storage wiped.

-System commands will be handled by a DAOS Server acting as access point and listening on the address specified in the DMG config file "hostlist" parameter.
+System commands will be handled by a DAOS Server acting as an access point and listening on the address specified in the DMG config file "hostlist" parameter.
 See
 [`daos_control.yml`](https://github.com/daos-stack/daos/blob/master/utils/config/daos_control.yml)